 My name is Echo.
 I read a lot.
 I write a lot.
 I homeschool my four kids.
-I married my high school sweetheart and we are raising our family in a little house nestled in the hills of Tennessee.
+I married my high school sweetheart and we are raising our family on a few acres nestled in the hills of Tennessee.

 I have learned a lot and have a lot left to learn.

-My experiences with miscarriage, pregnancy and birth, two NICU stays, postpartum depression, mothering four littles, fourteen years of marriage, an evolving faith, traveling the country (and other countries), reading, listening, hip surgery, the death of too many loved ones, and the ups and downs of pursuing my passion (writing) while remaining devoted to my purpose (my husband and my children), have made me who I am today- a softer, quieter version of the zealot I became in my youth.
+My experiences with miscarriage, pregnancy and birth, homebirth, two NICU stays, postpartum depression, mothering and homeschooling four littles, fourteen years of marriage, an evolving faith, traveling the country (and other countries), reading, listening, hip surgery, the death of too many loved ones, and the ups and downs of pursuing my passion (writing) while remaining devoted to my purpose (people), have made me who I am today- a softer, quieter version of the zealot I became in my youth.

 More than anything I want to pass on the nuggets of beauty and wisdom I have been lucky enough to find.